TuckerFaulk/sub30s-buddhist-group-project/README.md

 ## Future Features

-- Provide more infromation on Buddhism and Meditation
+- Provide more information on Buddhism and Meditation
 - Gallery of Images from Group Events

 # Testing